kata-containers/www.katacontainers.io/src/pages/use-cases/index.md

 <br />
 <a name="IBM"></a>

-## IBM Cloud
+## IBM

-Teams from IBM Cloud have been involved in the Kata Containers community for a while.
-They became more directly involved with Kata Containers when IBM Cloud product teams were looking to secure their Cloud Shell and CI/CD Pipeline SaaS offerings.
-These workloads were using Kubernetes and the strong isolation Kata Containers provided was a requirement from their security teams.
+IBM has been a long-term user of Kata Containers, they use the runtime to secure their Cloud Shell and CI/CD Pipeline SaaS offerings.
+As these workloads have been utilizing Kubernetes, Kata fit right into the infrastructure to provide the strong isolation and fulfill strict security requirements.

-The ease with which Kata Containers could be integrated without altering their code made it the obvious choice.
-They integrated Kata Containers as a Kubernetes runtime class used for pods where they need stronger guarantees for running arbitrary untrusted workloads.
+Kata fulfills the needs of IBM teams and provides a simple and flexible solution that’s easy to integrate, operate and maintain.
+To ensure the longevity of the project, teams became more directly involved in the community to maintain and evolve the runtime upstream.

-**Read more on how IBM is using Kata Containers on [Kata Containers Blog](https://medium.com/kata-containers/kata-containers-ibm-cloud-case-study-c8189514ec9c).**
+**Read more on how IBM is using Kata Containers and works upstream in the community on [Kata Containers Blog](https://katacontainers.io/blog/kata-containers-ibm-cloud-updates/).**

 <br />